From the New World of Word Embeddings: A Comparative Study of Small-World Lexico-Semantic Networks in LLMs: Experimental Design

 \subsection{Scenario 1: Common Concepts}

-We collect nine semantic groups to represent common concepts, each containing 10 tokens or concepts: NUMBER, NAME, MONTH, COLOR, CITY, NATION, PLACE, HUMAN, and FURNITURE.
-Additionally, we include a semantic group of RANDOM concepts.
+We construct nine semantic groups representing common concepts, each containing ten frequent words: \textsc{Number}, \textsc{Name}, \textsc{Month}, \textsc{Color}, \textsc{City}, \textsc{Nation}, \textsc{Place}, \textsc{Human}, and \textsc{Furniture}.
+Some of these groups, such as \textsc{Number}, \textsc{Name}, and \textsc{Month}, naturally exhibit sequential structures.
+Additionally, we include a \textsc{Random} group as a control.
+All words in these groups are monosemous and consist of a single token, ensuring that they appear directly in the vocabulary and have well-defined type-level meanings.
 A full list of the concepts is provided in Table~\ref{tab:concepts_SC} in Appendix~\ref{sec:sce_1}.
-This scenario primarily examines the length of the shortest path within and between semantic groups.
+This scenario investigates how well the embedding-based network captures conceptual similarity, as reflected by the length of shortest paths within and across semantic groups.